 Nonetheless, before the System Restore process starts, the feature will show you a window containing all programs that will be affected by it.
 This way, you can back up all potentially affected programs and files before you revert your system.

-5. Recovering deleted Word documents via System Image Recovery
+How to recover deleted Word documents via System Image Recovery?

 System Image backup enables users to back up the entirety of a Windows 10 or 11 OS.
 However, the feature doesn't allow single file and folder backup, so you wouldn't be able to restore individual documents if needed.